 OK, I know.
 I really don't need another CX7 but here is a chance to save one from the scrap heap.
 I saw this radio on ebay.
 It did not sell so I contacted the owner and we struck a private deal.
 His call is W2BI and I have found out that he actually owns 6 other CX7s.
 He will be sending me information on those radios soon (I hope).

 I have almost everything I need to restore this radio including a case and front riser.
 I hesitate to use these parts as they are my last and I don't know if I will ever find more.
 Oh well, what the hell.
-At first, since it has an actual "B" Power Supply Board, I thought I might use my ONE AND ONLY spare LED Keyer/Counter Board and make this a true CX7B.
-But considering this is a VERY early radio I reconsidered and decided to leave it as is.
+At

 The radios transmits but has low power output.